 I mentioned at the beginning that this stage is what many people would define as evangelism.
 And although there are definitely evangelistic aspects to this stage, I do not think it is helpful to view this stage as the evangelistic stage and then the rest as more discipleship focused.
 The two should actually never be separated.
 Making disciples is the commission.

 Our mission is not to make converts or believers but to make disciples of Jesus and to teach them to obey all that Jesus has commanded.
 Therefore, we must realize that camping out in this stage is not carrying out the great commission.
-We seek to reach others hoping for the opportunity to also one day be given the privilege to teach them.
+We seek to reach others hoping for the opportunity to also one day be given the privilege to teach them a new way of life and a new way of seeing the world based on the life and teachings of Jesus.